 Can a "settled" category really destabilize?

 Yes.
 CRM was stable at 3/4 consensus for two consecutive waves before dropping to 1/4 in Wave 3.
+The HubSpot-Salesforce position war drove the shift.
 Even categories with clear market leaders can fragment when engines begin rotating their preferences between competing brands.

 How often should brands monitor their AI search positions?